 You can find a good overview of the different kinds of scars at the “Scar Information Service” of Smith & Nephew, a British medical equipment manufacturer.

-When we perform gynecomastia surgery in New York, the incisions we make are no larger than little nicks in the skin, and sometimes tiny cuts along the edge of the areola.
+When we perform gynecomastia surgery, the incisions we make are no larger than little nicks in the skin, and sometimes tiny cuts along the edge of the areola.
 Therefore, very few of our patients are concerned about scars once the healing process is complete.
 Take a look at our before and after gynecomastia photos and you’ll see what we mean.

 In the rare case of an unacceptable scar resulting from male breast reduction, one or more cortisone injections can usually help.

 It is very rare indeed that a more drastic measure would be needed, such as scar revision surgery.
 We sometimes work with patients who have had a difficult experience with another type of surgery or who have suffered violence – revising scars in these cases is rewarding for both patient and surgeon.
-Thirty years of successful cosmetic surgery in New York have prepared us for even very challenging cases.
+Thirty-five plus years of successful cosmetic surgery have prepared us for even very challenging cases.

 We very much enjoy our relationships with men dealing with moobs and all patients, female and male alike.
 Even if all you need is scar improvement, we invite you to send us an email or give us a call at 561-367-9101 today.